 Today, women's health coverage levels are at an all-time high.
 In addition to the coverage gains in the Marketplaces and Medicaid, many of the long-standing discriminatory practices in the individual insurance market that translated into higher cost burdens for women have been banned.
 Minimum standards for benefits that individual plans must cover through the EHB and the preventive services requirements for all private plans have assured that most insured women have coverage for a broad range of recommended services that they need such as maternity care, mental health services, and preventive services such as mammograms, pap smears, and contraceptives.
-Recent polling shows that the American public values these protections, including those for poorer women (Figure 9).
+Recent polling shows that the American public values these protections, including those for poorer women (Figure 8).
 In addition, while the AHCA would prohibit federal Medicaid funds to Planned Parenthood for one year, 75% of Americans say they favor continued federal funding for Planned Parenthood.

-Speaker Ryan has proposed a three-pronged strategy that starts with the AHCA, a reconciliation bill that alters subsidies for private insurance, eliminates the Medicaid expansion, bans Medicaid funding to Planned Parenthood, and places a cap on Medicaid spending.
-This proposal alone will have considerable impact on women, particularly low-income women who rely on subsidies and those who are on Medicaid.
-While the AHCA reconciliation bill requires only 51 votes in the Senate, another prong in the Republican strategy includes separate legislation that might repeal the EHB and preventive services requirements, but would require 60 votes in the Senate to circumvent a filibuster.
-Short of legislation, many of the ACA's regulations can be amended through a third prong of federal-level administrative actions.
+If enacted, the AHCA would alter subsidies for private insurance, eliminate the Medicaid expansion, ban Medicaid funding to Planned Parenthood, place a cap on Medicaid spending, and turn EHB standards over to the states.
+This legislation would have considerable impact on women, particularly low-income women who rely on subsidies and those who are on Medicaid.
+The Senate will now take up their own debate about the future of the ACA.
+In addition to legislation, many of the ACA's other provisions could be amended through federal-level administrative actions.
 Given the gains that women have made in access to meaningful and affordable coverage, they have much at stake in the current debate over the future of our nation's private and public insurance programs.